Get Your Business Dispute Case Packet — Skip the $14K Lawyer

 - October 5, 2023: Both parties agree to binding arbitration to avoid lengthy litigation.

 Outcome: On December 10, 2023, Arbitrator Novak delivered her award.
-She found in favor of Lindenwood, ruling that Crawford Supplies had violated the express terms of the contract by delivering non-conforming goods.
+She found in favor of Lindenwood, ruling that the claimant had violated the express terms of the contract by delivering non-conforming goods.
 However, Novak reduced the claim, considering partial responsibility on Lindenwood for storage practices.
 The final award ordered Crawford to pay $225,000 in damages plus arbitration costs, while Lindenwood was required to pay the remaining $50,000 balance of the contract for acceptable materials.

 This Reynoldsville arbitration highlights the challenges small to mid-sized companies face with supplier disagreements and the crucial role arbitration plays in providing timely, binding resolutions without the full expense of litigation.